 Best Places for Surfing in MaldivesThe entire cluster of islands is divided into three surfing zones, and each zone has its own surfing spots.
 Most of the spots are closer to each other, therefore, finding a good surf isn't a cumbersome task.
 You can reach these points via boat easily.

 1. Northern Atolls- North Male and South MaleNorthern Atolls are a significant part of the International Surf Scene and have also hosted many national and international surfing contests.
 The humongous atoll splits between North Male Atoll and South Male Atoll.
 Its reputation as a rich wave zone makes it prone to a hefty crowd at times.

-a) North Male Atoll has a vast range of left to right reef breaks that suit most of the intermediate and advanced surfers.
-The Maldivian waves aren't as intense as that of Indonesian waves, but any break over 6 feet deserves respect!
+a) North Male Atoll has a vast range of left to right reef breaks that suit most intermediate and advanced surfers.
+The Maldivian waves aren't as intense as of Indonesian waves, but any break over 6 feet deserves respect!
 If here, you'll be able to access breaks such as Lohis, Chickens, Cokes, Sultans, Honkys, Ninjas, and Jailbreaks.
 Also, Jailbreaks is probably the fastest wave in the Maldivian region.
 It has three tube sections and long walls.
 The range of surfs increases during the late summers.

 b) South Male Atoll has waves smaller than that of the Northern region of the Atoll.
 The waves are excellent, and the area can be reached by a charter boat from Male.
 Twin Peaks, Quarters, Natives, Kate’s and Riptides are a few surfing spots here in South Male.